President Trump Addresses the Nation in a Primetime Address Regarding Border Security and the Government Shutdown

 By John Corry, photo from USAToday

-It’s a classic case of ‘everyone’s either too stubborn or ruled by mob mentality’ if there’s ever been one (which there absolutely has, by the way).
-Trump made some references to statistics regarding the physical harm done by those here illegally, which has been debunked by most accounts, and did his best to sound emotional, which he mostly failed at.
-He didn’t make much of an effort at all to allude to the fact that Democrats are refusing to make any kind of deal to end the shutdown, and he didn’t come off as very sympathetic to anyone with any other kinds of thoughts on the matter.
-This is par for the course with him, but this was a rare opportunity for him to show that he’s not simply some demogauge haranguing the presidency for his own kicks.
-Reports that he ay still be considering calling a national emergency to get his funding are still going around.
-Regardless of the logistics regarding that line of action, doing it would make many already angry and worried people only more angry and worried, and force what should be a legitimate debate over what to do at the southern border into only more, as If we don’t hear this enough already, name calling and calls for violence.
+It’s a classic case of ‘everyone’s either too stubborn or ruled by mob mentality to move’ if there’s ever been one (which there absolutely has, by the way).
+Trump made some statistical references regarding the physical harm done by people here illegally, which has been debunked by most accounts, and did his best to sound emotional, which he mostly failed at.
+He didn’t make much of an effort to allude to the fact that Democrats are refusing to make any kind of a deal to end the shutdown, and he didn’t come off as sympathetic to anyone with any other kinds of thoughts on the matter.
+This is par for the course with him, but this was a rare opportunity to show that he’s not simply some demagogue haranguing the presidency for his own kicks.
+Reports that he may still be considering calling a national emergency to get his funding are still going around.
+Regardless of the logistics regarding that line of action, doing it would make many already angry and worried people more angry and worried, and would force what should be a legitimate debate over what to do at the southern border into only more–as If we don’t hear this enough already–name calling and calls for violence.

-Which is exactly what their voters want, just as it is Trump’s (but for him not to compromise, not the other way around).
-Trump may have made up some shit, but his political reasoning remains clear: any law not doing something which the Democrats can’t take back if they ever win control of the presidency again (which they inevitably will, hopefully (it’s called a heathy electorate: one group controlling everything means no other group gets a say— which is stupid if you give any kind of fuck about what the founding fathers thought (diversity of thought))) will be rebuked once they regain power.
+Which is exactly what their voters want, just as it is Trump’s (but, like: for him not to compromise, not the other way around).
+Trump’s political reasoning remains clear-and-consistent: any law not doing something which the Democrats cannot take back if they ever win control of the presidency again (which they inevitably will, hopefully (it’s called a heathy electorate: one group controlling everything means no other group gets a say— which is stupid if you give any kind of fuck about what the founding fathers thought (diversity of thought))) will be rebuked once they regain power.
 A physical barrier is the only thing Trump can do to ensure that the Democrats won’t simply re-do the law when they regain power so that, as time moves forward, and more immigrants fly in, they gain voters, and grow the government into a daycare—

 Or is that hitting a little too close to home?

-Everyone is dissatisfied with the situation at the border, the question is what we do about it.
+Everyone is dissatisfied with the situation at the border, but the question is what we do about it, not why we’re dissatisfied.
+We all already know why: this has been around long enough.
 Crying over lost lives is only half the battle, the other half lies in finding common ground with those whose solutions completely oppose ours, not in SHOUTING at them and grandstanding moral virtuosity from the comfort of your own cell phone or laptop.

-I saw a facebook post earlier from an old friend of mine (I do not engage on social media— if we’re going to have a real conversation it’s not going to happen in that one place of ‘the world’ where tattle-taking is the only legit solution (apparently)).
-It essentially amounted to the age-old intellectually complex demand to ‘punch Nazi’s.
-You know what a Nazi does when you punch it?
-It punches you back, moron, and that’s ignoring that unless you’ve pledged allegiance to that waste of an organization specifically, you’re not an actual Nazi.
-I understand that people don’t like people being assholes, but nobody who actually ‘feels’ for people the way these ‘progressives’ claim to is going to think that violence against anybody is okay, nor even the exultation of what I am now terming actual hate speech: the thinking that no compromise can be had, however little or big it may be, with ANYONE who disagrees with ME— EVER!!!).
+I saw a Facebook post earlier from an old friend of mine (I do not engage on social media) which essentially amounted to the age-old intellectually complex demand to ‘punch Nazi’s’.
+A quick history lesson: if you ‘punch a Nazi’, It punches you back (and that’s ignoring the fact that unless you’ve pledged allegiance to that waste of an organization, specifically, you’re not an actual Nazi).
+I understand that people don’t like people being assholes, but nobody who actually ‘feels’ for people the way these ‘progressives’ claim to is going to think that violence against anybody is okay, nor even the exultation of what I am now terming actual hate speech: the thinking that no compromise can be had, however little or big it may be, with ANYONE who disagrees with ME— EVER!!!